 September 12th, 2002 I was sick of his sh!t.
 Yup, I dealt with it for seven years before leaving.
 The last straw came we he and I got into it again.
 I don’t even recall what it was about but he was pissed.
 I was sitting at the computer desk and he began to punch the glass mirrors on the wall and they shattered.
 He threw a bar stool and that broke, blood was all over the place.
 I was sitting in a chair and he turned it around, grabbed me by my neck, and slammed my head against the wall.
 This time, I cried I was scared for my life, I had never been scared.
 I ran out of the house barefoot and went to a hair salon near our neighborhood.
 The owner locked the door in case he tried to come in and I called the cops and his Dad.
 The police came, the house was a wreck.
 The very person that taught my ex-husband abuse was my savior that day.
 Honestly, he had been my savior since I met him.

 I never considered myself a survivor of domestic abuse.
 When I mention the abuse it is always in a very casual way.
 I’ve always been someone that believes keeping your mess in your home.
 I did not talk about it, a few times a friend or two may witness something but that was it.
 I would say he was trippen and we would just leave.
 I was still the happy go lucky gal that I am today.
 My family had no idea what was going on.
 I lived this way for four more years before I was ready to leave.
-I never put my hands on him, but that did not stop him from putting his hands on me.
+My friend suggested I should consult a family solicitor from any established firm like the ones at Eatons.
+I finally consulted a firm and they were very sensitive and compassionate while dealing with my case.
+I am glad I got out of such an abusive relationship.
 At age 22 I hit the reset button on life and it has been all good.

 What I learned: You don’t know what goes on in people’s homes.
 Nobody cares what you would do if it was you.
 If it is not you STFU!
 It is easy to say what you would do in a fake scenario.
 This is my life and I know what I did.
 What I did not do and what I would and would not tolerate.
 I used to justify his behavior and not call it what it was because he never hit me, he never punched me, and I never had physical bruises.
 He was an abuser, and he abused me.
 God protects fools and babies.